francesco-paulis/bellabeat-google_analytics_capstone_project/README.md

 Based on this evaluation, I decided to add more data sources in order to increase the accuracy of the analysis.

-I particular, I will exctract insight from the sources of data ["LifeSnaps: a 4-month multi-modal dataset capturing unobtrusive snapshots of our lives in the wild"](https://zenodo.org/records/7229547) and ["Assessment of ownership of smart devices and the acceptability of digital health data sharing"](https://www.nature.com/articles/s41746-024-01030-x#citeas)
+I particular, I will exctract insight from the source of data ["LifeSnaps: a 4-month multi-modal dataset capturing unobtrusive snapshots of our lives in the wild"](https://zenodo.org/records/7229547).

 ### • Inspection of the Dataset **LifeSnaps: a 4-month multi-modal dataset capturing unobtrusive snapshots of our lives in the wild**: